KxSystems/docs/docs/wp/data-recovery.md

 ACCOUNT0023 | 2014.05.04D10:27:01.558332000 SGDUSD insert 1000000
 ```

-If we wanted this keyed table to be recoverable within this process, we would publish any changes to the table via the tickerplant and have a customized `upd` function defined locally in the RTE.
+If we wanted this keyed table to be recoverable within this process, we would publish any changes to the table via the tickerplant and have a customized `upd` function defined locally in the RTE to take specific action on changes to the accounts table

 ```q
 upd:{[t;x]